a153426a/theApp/README.md

 # theapp Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+You can run the application in dev mode that enables live coding using:
 ```shell script
  mvn compile quarkus:dev
 ```